 With direct access from the motorway, the project offers an ideal location for companies for whom mobility, comfort and economy are fundamental criteria for their expansion.

-The construction works have started January 2016.
+The construction works have started January 2016 and are planned to be achieved in the course of 2019.